AAP Wraparound Services

 • The rate structures on the bottom of page one are not completed.

 • The “Start date” and “Date of Reassessment” on the bottom of page one are completed.
-The date of reassessment is the end date.
+The reassessment date is the end date.

 • The Wraparound Services rate on page two is entered.